samuelsimoes/hanami-webpack/README.md

 ## Setup

-I'll assume that you already have the Node.js already installed.
+I'll assume that you already have the Node.js installed.

 1. Add the `gem 'hanami-webpack', github: 'samuelsimoes/hanami-webpack'` on your Gemfile.
 2. Run `bundle install`.